-The global market for Departmental Picture Archiving and Communication was valued at US$2.0 Billion in 2024 and is projected to reach US$3.2 Billion by 2030, growing at a CAGR of 8.6% from 2024 to 2030.
+The global market for Departmental Picture Archiving and Communication was estimated at US$2.0 Billion in 2024 and is projected to reach US$3.2 Billion by 2030, growing at a CAGR of 8.6% from 2024 to 2030.
 This comprehensive report provides an in-depth analysis of market trends, drivers, and forecasts, helping you make informed business decisions.
 The report includes the most recent global tariff developments and how they impact the Departmental Picture Archiving and Communication market.

 Global Departmental Picture Archiving and Communication Systems (PACS) Market - Key Trends & Drivers Summarized